-Saying “Life-changing” is honestly an understatement when talking about the positive impact Scouting has on young people — myself included!
-Aside from learning essential outdoor skills like how to safely wield a hatchet, tie a bowline, or de-capsize a canoe, being a scout also taught me countless core values on my path to becoming a mature adult (or at least semi-mature 😛 ).
+Saying “Life-changing” is an understatement when talking about the positive impact Scouting has on young people — myself included.
+Aside from learning essential outdoor skills like how to safely wield a hatchet, tie a bowline, or de-capsize a canoe, being a Scout also taught me countless core values on my path to becoming a mature adult.

 As an Eagle Scout and newly-minted adult, I’d answer that question with a “HECK NO.” Scouting literally changed my life!
 In this article, I’ll be sharing my own experiences to tell you 10 unexpected reasons why the Scouting program matters now to young people, even more than ever.

 1. The Experiences: Adventures, Merit Badges, Survival Skills, And More

 By the time you’re 18 years old, would you rather have gone on countless adventures and learned how to be self-sufficient in the wilderness, or have done some extra SAT prep and played video games on the weekends?
 Personally, I’d have to go with option A!

 That’s why, one of the best aspects of Scouting is that it exposes young people to amazing activities, friends, skills, and hobbies which they’d never have the chance to experience otherwise.
 Whether you’re canoeing across the great lakes or scuba diving in the tropics, being a Scout creates so many opportunities to experience our natural world!

 2. Meeting Cool People And Building Long-Term Friendships

 Friendships are often forged through shared experiences, and Scouting will give you a whole lot of those!
 That’s why, one of my favorite parts of being a Scout were the people around me.
 Not just my fellow Scouts, but also their families, my Scoutmasters, my Eagle project beneficiary, and many others.